metametadata/clj-fakes/README.md

 # clj-fakes
 clj-fakes is an isolation framework for Clojure/ClojureScript.
 It makes creating mocks and stubs for unit testing much easier.

-One of the unique features is the ability to find unused fakes in order to help you write more concise test cases.

 [![Clojars Project](http://clojars.org/clj-fakes/latest-version.svg)](http://clojars.org/clj-fakes)

 ## Features